Singapore police not involved in UK fixing case

 Law enforcement agency Interpol lauded the work of Singapore authorities for the capture after earlier criticising them for not moving fast enough in making arrests, with Southeast Asia being the long identified as the heartbeat of the problem.

-European police said in February a Singapore-based syndicate had directed match-fixing for at least 380 football games in Europe alone, making at least eight million euros ($10.88 million).
+European police said in February a Singapore-based syndicate had directed match-fixing for at least 380 soccer games in Europe alone, making at least eight million euros.

 Liverpool manager Juergen Klopp said everyone at the Premier League club was playing for his future following Monday's 3-1 loss by struggling champions Leicester City.